CareMatchApplicatie/mdPickers/README.md

 # mdPickers
 Material Design date/time pickers built with Angular Material and Moment.js

-Note: This repository was forked from [alenaksu/mdPickers](https://github.com/alenaksu/mdPickers) because of [apparent inactivity](https://github.com/alenaksu/mdPickers/issues/192).
-With version 1.0.0 I merged some important pull requests and added a lot of minor features myself (see [changelog](https://github.com/dpoetzsch/md-pickers/blob/master/CHANGELOG.md) for details).
+Note: This repository was forked from [tradeserve/mdPickers](https://github.com/tradeserve/mdPickers) because of apparent inactivity.
+With version 1.0.0 I merged some important pull requests and added a lot of minor features myself (see [changelog](https://github.com/CareMatchApplicatie/mdPickers/blob/master/CHANGELOG.md) for details).
 In order to publish the update I renamed the package to `md-pickers` on bower.
 In the future will do my best to integrate further pull requests.

 ## Online demos